Using QEMU to run Linux images on M1 Macbook

 brew install qemu won't work for M1 macOS.
 This situation may change in the future.

-In this tutorial, we are going to build the native version of QEMU running on macOS with M1 Apple Silicon.
+In this Coding, we are going to build the native version of QEMU running on macOS with M1 Apple Silicon.

 Things are changing everyday.
 Now the main branch has merged some hvf patches, while still not fully support Apple Silicon.
 Here we use QEMU 6.0 (which is the newest stable version in 24-Aug-2021), and use Alexander Graf's patch v8.